giellalt/giellalt.github.io/tm/OmegaT.md

 - Choose correct iso code (For the example *nob* and *sme*) and upload the two text files.
 Make sure the aligment is correct.
 - Save the file as *SE.tmx* in *tmx2source*.
 It's very important that the file name is two capital letters then *.tmx*.

-When opening the source file in your norwegian-lule sami project you should now see both the norwegian and north sami sourcce txt.
+When opening the source file in your norwegian-lule sami project you should now see both the norwegian and north sami source txt.

 ![Two source languages](/../images/two_source_languages.png)

+## Spell checker

+The sami spell checkers can not be used in OmegaT.
+We are working on it.
+If you want to use a sami spell checker, you have to do this on your target text.
+You may copy the target text into our [Online Speller](https://divvun.no/korrektur/speller-demo.html).